Reading layout

 Extracting Attributes and Clean Text

-Raw HTML responses frequently contain nested formatting tags, inline styles, and embedded script blocks.
-To isolate usable data, you must strip away markup and safely access element properties.
+Raw HTML often contains nested formatting tags, inline styles, and embedded script blocks.
+To isolate usable data, strip away markup and safely access element properties.

-Use .get_text() to extract human-readable strings from an element.
-The strip=True parameter removes leading/trailing whitespace, while separator=' ' ensures words separated by tags aren't concatenated.
-To pull metadata, access the .attrs dictionary or use the safer .get() method for individual attributes like href or src.
+Use .get_text() to extract human-readable strings. strip=True removes leading and trailing whitespace; separator=' ' prevents words separated by inline tags from being concatenated without a space.
+Access the .attrs dictionary or use .get() for individual attributes like href or src.

 Always implement null checks before accessing properties.
-Missing elements return None, and attempting to call methods on None will raise AttributeError exceptions.
-Properly handling these edge cases ensures your scraper remains stable when target sites update their templates or deploy A/B tests.
+Missing elements return None, and calling methods on None raises AttributeError.

 clean_text = element.get_text(strip=True, separator=' ')